timvideos/streaming-system/README.md

  * **tools** - Mish mash of parts of the streaming system.

-    * **flumotion**, **flumotion-ugly** and **flumotion-fragmented-streaming** oftware which does the actual streaming.
+    * **flumotion**, **flumotion-ugly** and **flumotion-fragmented-streaming** software which does the actual streaming.

     * **flumotion-config** - Example flumotion configuration files and some tools to push the configurations out to systems.
 Useful for conferences